 Market research isn't something you do as a one-off when you launch your business.
 Business conditions change continually, so your market research should be continuous too.
 Otherwise you risk making decisions based on out-of-date information.
 This can lead to business failure.

 Published information can provide useful insights into market conditions and trends.
-To find sources of market reports, see using market reports and other data.
+Find sources of primary and secondary market research.

 As a growing business, your own experience can be even more valuable.
 You will be able to build up an in-depth picture of what customers want, how they behave and which of your marketing approaches work best.